SAILING INSTRUCTIONS

 An application for redress must be made in writing describing the incident for which redress is

 being applied for.
-The application must be handed to the Meeting Point within the time frame
+The application must be handed in at the Meeting Point within the time frame

 Upon receipt of a tracking system and start number, the participant declares that all statutory